 As you’d expect, we’ve learned a ton in the two years since we started this site.
-We’ve grown considerably after touring the US and Canada, after meeting and hugging thousands of people, after publishing seven books, after contributing to more than a million people with our essays, and after dozens of television, radio, and newspaper interviews, which’ve all helped spread our simple simple-living message to the masses.
+We’ve grown considerably after touring the US and Canada, after meeting and hugging thousands of people, after publishing several books, after contributing to more than a million people with our essays, and after dozens of television, radio, and newspaper interviews, which’ve all helped spread our simple-living message to the masses.

 There’re at least five—likely more—motives for us to plant roots in Missoula: